- Should I get Medicare?

 - Medicare Part D

-These plans are available through private insurance companies and can cover extra out-of-pocket expenses that are not covered by VA health plans or Medicare.
+These plans are available through private insurance companies and can cover extra out-of-pocket expenses that VA health plans or Medicare does not cover.
 These expenses might include:

 - coinsurance, copays, or premiums from Medicare Part B